 Attendees exploring the site marveled at how their surroundings changed as they walked the trail, from open meadow, to wetland-studded woods, to scrubby coastal forest and salt marsh.
 A shared favorite spot on the trail was the view from Indian Rock, a massive boulder in a clearing at the trail’s end, where visitors could look over acres of salt marsh colored orange by the setting sun.

-With the support of private donors and Fairhaven Community Preservation Act (CPA) funds, the Coalition purchased the land in 2017 and placed it under a conservation restriction that permanently protects it from development.
+With the support of private donors, Fairhaven Community Preservation Act (CPA) funds, the EEA Conservation Partnership Grant program, and the Buzzards Bay National Estuary Program, the Coalition purchased the land in 2017 and placed it under a conservation restriction that permanently protects it from development.
 Under this conservation restriction, the property will also continue to support agricultural operations.

 Carvalho Farm is part of the growing complex of protected lands around Nasketucket Bay, which including Nasketucket Bay State Reservation and the Coalition’s Shaw Farm Trail.
 The lack of development around Nasketucket Bay helps to make it one of healthiest of all Buzzards Bay’s waterways.